 Drum modules are electronic devices you can mount next to your drum kit.
 You connect electronic drum pads or drum triggers to them, and that’s how they produce electronic sounds.

-In this guide, we’ll take a look at the best drum modules that are packed with quality features and sounds.
-They will enable you to expand your drum setup to incorporate electronic drums.
-I’ve compared design, features, sounds, performance, and cost to give you my top recommendations.
+In this guide, we’ll look at the best drum modules that are packed with quality features and sounds.
+I’ve compared design, sounds, features, performance, and cost to give you my top recommendations.

 The Roland TD-50 Drum Module is a remarkable drumming tool, and quite simply the most advanced electronic drum module in the world.
 It’s the best drum module that’s designed to be used for top-flight live performances and eclectic studio work.
 It boasts the most expressive and detailed sounds in any drum module available.

 The TD-50 features an advanced processor and a newly developed Prismatic Sound Modeling that delivers Roland’s most impressive and wide-ranging sounds yet.
 Not only do the 100+ onboard drum kits have an unparalleled sound, but the module also offers practically limitless modeling options for every individual sound.